 Here, like we saw in Are lawyers supposed to cover up judges and lawyers misconduct according to the rules? this is another peaceful solution that has been hiding in plain sight.

 What is it?

-Judges following their oath, the canons, and all the rules, not just some of them, ALL of them, and that includes self-policing.
+Judges following their oath, the canons, and all the rules, not some of them, ALL of them, and that includes self-policing and reporting misconduct.

 Thus, in today’s installment, we will:

-- review whether or not judges are supposed to withhold, destroy, alter and/or cover up evidence potentially relevant to Congressional hearings, with a real world case demonstration #AlexJonesTexts; and
+- Review whether or not judges are supposed to withhold, destroy, alter and/or cover up evidence potentially relevant to Congressional hearings, with a real world case demonstration #AlexJonesTexts.

 Remember to pace yourself when you How to Legal.
 You can always scroll down to what initially interests you, bookmark How to Legal, and come back later and learn more.